Fast-Track Cities London Leadership Group

-The group has worked in partnership with the HIV community to develop the London Fast-Track Cities roadmap designed to show how we work together as a city to get to zero new HIV infections, zero deaths and zero stigma before 2030.
-The overarching aim is to improve the health, wellbeing and lives of people living with HIV in London.
+The group has worked with the HIV community to develop the London Fast-Track Cities roadmap, which shows how we work together as a city to get to zero new HIV infections, zero deaths and zero stigma before 2030.
+The aim is to improve the health, well-being and lives of people living with HIV in London.

-Public Health data indicates that in London as many as 95% of people with HIV have been diagnosed, 98% of these are receiving treatment and 97% have undetectable viral loads.
+Public Health data shows that in London as many as 95 per cent of people with HIV have been diagnosed, 98 per cent of these are receiving treatment and 97 percent have their HIV suppressed.

 However, London’s ambition is to go much further.
 We want to become the first global city to meet the United Nation’s AIDS target of ‘Getting to Zero’.

-The next step will be reaching the final 5% who are undiagnosed, ending all HIV transmissions, ending HIV stigma, ending preventable deaths from HIV-related causes, and improving the health, quality of life and well-being of people living with HIV in the capital.
+The next steps will be reaching the final 5 per cent who are undiagnosed, ending all HIV transmissions, ending HIV stigma, ending preventable deaths from HIV-related causes, and improving the health, quality of life and well-being of people living with HIV in the capital.